Concrete category: Remarks

-It is important to note that, contrary to intuition, concreteness is not a property which a category may or may not satisfy, but rather a structure with which a category may or may not be equipped.
+Contrary to intuition, concreteness is not a property that a category may or may not satisfy, but rather a structure with which a category may or may not be equipped.
 In particular, a category C may admit several faithful functors into Set.
 Hence there may be several concrete categories (C, U) all corresponding to the same category C.

 In practice, however, the choice of faithful functor is often clear and in this case we simply speak of the "concrete category C".
 For example, "the concrete category Set" means the pair (Set, I) where I denotes the identity functor Set → Set.

 The requirement that U be faithful means that it maps different morphisms between the same objects to different functions.
 However, U may map different objects to the same set and, if this occurs, it will also map different morphisms to the same function.